 Hillcrest is still an active cemetery, with about 20 burials a year.
 Please contact us if you have had a family burial since 1994, so that we may add them to the records.
 Likewise, if you have accurate records for burials prior to 1926, please help us by sending the information along.

-Key terms: Section: One of 10 main divisions of the entire cemetery — 1, 3, 4, 5, 6, 7, 8, 9, Circle and M (Bronze) Block: The first subdivision of a section—usually a long, narrow strip (not applicable in some areas) Lot: The breakdown of blocks into smaller areas—usually 4 or 6 graves, but varies.
+Key terms: Section: One of 10 main divisions of the entire cemetery — 1, 3, 4, 5, 6, 7, 8, 9, Circle and M (Bronze) Block: The first subdivision of a section—usually a long, narrow strip (not applicable in Sections 8 and 9) Lot: The breakdown of blocks into smaller areas—usually 4 or 6 graves, but varies.
 Space: The subdivision of a lot designed for one adult burial.
 Sometimes these are split into East 1/2 and West 1/2 (or even three 1/3 lots) for multiple infant or child graves.
 In almost all cases, spaces in Hillcrest lots are numbered from 1 at the adjacent walkway—even if it's a barely noticeable grassy strip.

 findagrave.com: Some volunteers with the East Point Historical Society placed about 1,200 of our existing records online at findagrave.com in 2010.
-They were working off an old printout of our records that did not include some corrections, but it is fairly accurate still as we didn't edit all that many entries.
-At this point we do not expect to have search functionality on this website, so perhaps a future project with some volunteers will be to update the work of these volunteers and eventually let findagrave.com become the ultimate source of information for the burials of Hillcrest.
+They were working off an old printout of our records that did not include some corrections we have since made, but it is fairly accurate still as we didn't edit all that many entries.
+At this point we do not expect to have search functionality on this website, so perhaps a future project in conjunction with EPHS will be to update the work of these volunteers and eventually let findagrave.com become the ultimate source of information for the burials of Hillcrest.